What Is Google Gemini (Formerly Bard)? Everything You Need to Know

 • Deep Research and Scheduled Actions: Gemini supports multi-stage task processing, including for creating structured reports and planned actions such as daily summaries or reminders (“scheduled actions”), which are executed automatically.

-So far, Google has followed an annual cycle for major AI updates, for example Gemini 1 was launched at the end of 2023 and Gemini 2 was launched at the end of 2024.
-Gemini 3 was now rolled out for the first time on November 18, 2025, specifically Gemini 3 Pro Preview.
-The CEO of Google, Sundar Pichai, describes it as before.
-As a result, the model is able to recognize the context and intent behind requests even better than before, so that better output is provided with less prompting effort.
-The improved Mixture of Experts architecture should enable a dynamic selection of experts for specific tasks, i.e. instead of a single neural network working on all tasks alone, an MOE model of several “experts” is available.
+Until now, Google has followed an annual cycle for major AI updates; for example, Gemini 1 was launched at the end of 2023 and Gemini 2 at the end of 2024.
+Now, on 18 November 2025, Gemini 3 was rolled out for the first time, specifically the gemini-3-pro-preview.
+According to Google’s CEO, Sundar Pichai, the model can recognise the context and intent behind queries better than ever before, meaning better outputs are delivered with less prompting effort.
+The improved Mixture-of-Experts architecture is designed to enable a dynamic selection of experts for specific tasks; in other words, rather than a single neural network handling all tasks on its own, a MoE model comprising several ‘experts’ is available.

 Mixture-of-Experts (MoE) MoE architecture refers to a neural network with several specialised "experts".
 These are selected dynamically and individually by the model depending on the task.
 This allows for efficient processing of requests, as no single network handles all tasks on its own.
 This form of architecture is used in language models, multimodal AI and especially tasks with high variability.
 Source: IBM (2024)

-Gemini 3 has been available since November in the Gemini app, for developers in AI Studio and Vertex AI, and in the new agent-based development platform Google Antigravity.
+Gemini 3 has been available since November in the Gemini app, for developers in AI Studio and Vertex AI, and on the new agent-based development platform Google Antigravity.
 This allows developers to work at a higher, task-oriented level and use AI support as an active partner.
-The Gemini 3 deep think mode for logical thinking is also available to security testers before it is made available to all Google AI Ultra subscribers.
+The Gemini 3 Deep Think mode for logical reasoning is also already available to security testers before it is rolled out to all Google AI Ultra subscribers.
 Advanced creativity features have been introduced with Gemini Canva.
-Gemini's leading multilingual service and a context window, combined with 1 million tokens, allow users to learn in the best possible way with AI and implement diverse ideas.
-In Google's words:
+Gemini’s leading multilingual capabilities, combined with a 1-million-token context window, allow users to learn as effectively as possible with the help of AI and bring a wide range of ideas to life.
+In Google’s words:

 “Gemini 3 helps you learn, create, and plan everything. ”